d-burger/La-Pizzaria-Grande-Frontend/README.md

 ## Hello! 👋

 <div>
-  Thank you for taking a closer look at my MVP  for the coding challenge 💻.
+  Thank you for taking a closer look at my MVP  for the coding challenge 💻. <br>

   So far, a customer can find information about the restaurant and place an order from home or on the go because the website is responsive.
-The order is saved in the database.
+The order is saved in the database. <br>

+  If scroll to the footer and click on "login", you are redirected to the admin panel.
 </div>

 ## Tech Stack